 - Mothers who wear veils that cover most of their skin.

-- Mothers who stay indoors all the time.
+- Mothers who stay indoors most of the time.

 - Mothers who are malnourished.